--A statement (in Polish) confirming the date of reaching the polish border
+- Statement (in Polish) confirming the date of crossing the Polish border

-Registration at local authorities is given for 3 months.
-After this 3 months, the student has to register again at Mazovian Voivodenship Office ( Mazowiecki Urząd Wojewódzki) personally at 5 Długa str. in Warsaw (subway station: RATUSZ ARSENAŁ).
+A residence permit is given for 3 months.
+After this 3 months, the student has to personally register again at the Mazovian Voivodenship Office (Mazowiecki Urząd Wojewódzki) at 3/5 Marszałkowska St. in Warsaw.
 Students applying for the prolongation will be informed about the procedure and required documents.

 Warsaw University of Life Sciences - SGGW is located in the southern part of Warsaw, approximately 15 km from the city centre.
-The University is easy to access by car, the municipal bus service or taxi.
-There are also three metro stations close WULS-SGGW: METRO SŁUŻEW, METRO URSYNÓW AND METRO STOKŁOSY.
+The University is easy to access by car, taxi or public transport.
+There are also three metro stations close to SGGW: METRO SŁUŻEW, METRO URSYNÓW AND METRO STOKŁOSY.

-Warsaw Fryderyk Chopin Airport (http://www.lotnisko-chopina.pl) is situated close to WULS-SGGW.
+Warsaw Fryderyk Chopin Airport (http://www.lotnisko-chopina.pl) is situated close to SGGW.

-If you travel by plane you need to see official Fryderyk Chopin Airport website http://www.lotnisko-chopina.pl
+If you travel by plane you need to visit the official Fryderyk Chopin Airport website http://www.lotnisko-chopina.pl